What's the Best ED Treatment in 2024?

 Red ginseng

 Panax ginseng (red ginseng) is sometimes called “herbal Viagra.”
 There have been more than a handful of studies providing evidence that Panax ginseng can help with ED.
 However, the studies leave a fair bit to be desired in their methodologies and size.
-The evidence thus far points to the need for more research and the alluring potential of red ginseng as an effective treatment.
+The evidence thus far points to the need for more research into the potential of red ginseng as an effective treatment.

 DHEA, a potential choice for diabetics

-ED can often occur as a result of diabetes.
+DHEA (dehydroepiandrosterone) is a precursor to the sex hormones testosterone and estrogen that our body’s adrenal glands typically produce.
+Production of DHEA naturally drops as we age.
 Several studies on diabetics have uncovered an inverse relationship between serum DHEA levels and the incidence of ED.
 Those results suggest that possibly a third of men with diabetes-related ED could treat their ED using DHEA.

 The World Anti-Doping Agency and many collegiate and international competitive organizations have banned DHEA as a performance-enhancing drug.
 The quantities you’ll encounter in male enhancement supplements aren’t likely to help you break any home run records, but they could still show up on mandatory drug tests.
 You might also find that DHEA raises your cholesterol levels, so if you have high cholesterol levels already, DHEA might not be the right choice.